junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 It's like listening to a voicemail in real time.
 You know the other side is right there, talking, but your hand is just too occupied to pick up the phone.

-Castiel responds regardless -- in murmurs, or in a choked voice, or in between spitting blood as his insides are twisted and torn.
+Castiel responds regardless -- in murmurs, in a choked voice, or in between spitting blood as his insides are twisted and torn.
 The black ethers reach into him, blending and slicing him like scrambled eggs.
 He thought the pain would dull over time, but it hasn't.
 It is still sharp and acute with every touch of the torture.

 But he keeps his focus on the view -- on Dean -- strong enough, he can live with it, forgetting the torture most of the time.